 In-State Public Associate Degrees Designated for Transfer under ACT 182 of 2009

-Students entering the University with an associate of arts, associate of science, or associate of arts in teaching degree that is from an Arkansas college or university, earned after January 2010 and designated for transfer in accordance with ACT 182 of 2009, meet the UALR core requirements.
-Students transferring to UALR with such degrees are not required to take additional lower-level general education courses except under the following conditions:
+Students entering the university with an associate of arts, associate of science, or associate of arts in teaching degree that is from an Arkansas college or university, earned after January 2010 and designated for transfer in accordance with ACT 182 of 2009, meet the UA Little Rock core requirements.
+Students transferring to UA Little Rock with such degrees are not required to take additional lower-level general education courses except under the following conditions:

 - As a prerequisite for courses in the transfer student’s baccalaureate degree program.